Nitin2575/strength-intelligence/README.md

 - It begins with one primary user: me
 - Some data is self-reported
+- Strength workouts were recorded inconsistently in a note-based journal
+- Exercise, set, repetition, load, and effort data are not complete enough for reliable longitudinal conclusions
+- Historical health signals cannot be used to claim strength progression without a consistent performance outcome
 - Personal patterns may not generalize to other people
 - Observational relationships do not prove causation
 - AI-generated explanations can be wrong